StuartWheater/dsBaseClient/PULL_REQUEST_TEMPLATE.md

 - [ ] Run `devtools::test(filter = "smk-|disc|arg")` and check it passes
 - [ ] Run `devtools::check(args = '--no-tests')` and check it passes (we run tests separately to skip performance checks)
 - [ ] Run `devtools::build()` and check it builds without errors
+- [ ] Check that the continuous integration checks pass on the pull request branch (see above note on performance checks)